yoshioterada/Secure-OpenAI-Java-App-on-Azure-Container-Apps/README.md

 ![Azure OpenAI1](./images/E-Azure-AI-Studio.png)

 This completes the creation of the Azure OpenAI instance via the Azure Portal.
-After creating the Azure OpenAI instance, assign the necessary information to environment variables for environment setup and Java program implementation.
+After creating the Azure OpenAI instance, assign the necessary information to the environment variables for environment setup and Java program implementation.

 ```bash
 export OPEN_AI_RESOURCE_ID=$(az cognitiveservices account list \